 This versitile Kosovan/Swedish actress survived a war, speaks three languages and is also a professional singer and dancer.
 Her self-written and directed film, 'One Beautiful Day' won the UK part of CMF Int Student Film Festival and she also took over The Arts Theatre (West end) with her one woman show, 'Rudi's Redemption Cabaret'.
 She is a hopeless idealist and romantic, and thrives in epic roles of big love, loss and drama!

-Lorraine was brought up in Canada and came to Scotland as a teenager, where she continued her studies.
+Lorraine was brought up in Canada and came to Scotland as a teenager.
 She moved to England (to live with the Sassenachs, as her mother called them!) in her early twenties and has been ensconced here ever since.
 Lorraine is a founding member of ANA, and has always believed in actors having as much control over their careers as possible, which made a co-operative seem like the obvious choice.
 Her first jobs were in community touring and rep seasons (which still existed in those days!) and then she started working in film and TV.

 Holli was born and bred in Coventry and now splits her time between London and Brighton.
 She was adopted at an early age and is currently tracing her DNA; hopefully Dustin Hoffman is her father!
 Now a granny, Holli has been in many West End productions and looks forward to returning one day to play one too!